 The success of the Super League is representative of broader Chinese economic and developmental accomplishments.
 Through this forum, China is engaging the world in the universal language of sport and joining a cultural tradition linking east and west.
 Eran Zahavi stands at the forefront of China’s sports-based engagement.

 Eran Zahavi making cultural in roads for the Jewish State

 In his second year with Guangzhou R&F, Eran Zahavi the former captain of the Israeli National Team received the golden boot award and was named the Super League’s best player.
-After a prolific season for fifth-placed Guangzhou, Zahavi scored 27 goals, one short of the league record.
+During a prolific season where Guangzhou ultimately placed fifth, Zahavi scored 27 goals, one short of the league record.
 In a league flush with international talent, the Israeli journeyman showed that Jewish ingenuity also reaches the field of sport.
 Beyond the personal accolades, Eran Zahavi has helped China put a name and face to the small Jewish State of Israel, beyond the prism of innovation and Mid East conflict.